Skip to content

 bash

-hebb claude-code uninstall # remove hooks + MCP from settings
+hebb claude-code uninstall --scope user # remove hooks + MCP from ~/.claude/settings.json

 How Hooks Work

 Claude Code hooks are shell commands that fire on session lifecycle events.
-Hebb Mind registers three:
+Hebb Mind registers three (the installer injects each as an absolute path, not a bare hebb):

 SessionStart ──→ hebb claude-code recall ──→ search API ──→ stdout (injected into context)